 “If you want to grow, you have to stretch yourself to do something different and learn new skills.”

-This is the second article in a three-part series about Brett Tromp’s CFO journey.
-You can find part one here.
+This is the first article in a three-part series about Brett Tromp’s CFO journey.
+Read part two of his story.